 What to see and do

-Sled dog demonstrations: Denali is the only national park in the U.S. where rangers do winter patrols via dog sled.
+Sled dog kennel: Denali is the only national park in the U.S. where rangers do winter patrols via dog sled.
 But during the few precious months when there isn’t snow on the ground, the dogs have different duties: educating tourists, posing for pictures and getting belly rubs.
-Their kennel is free to visit, and their handlers give a number of demonstrations throughout the day about what it means to be part of the team.
+Their kennel is free to visit, and their handlers are available to chat about what goes into making a sled dog.
 (Bonus: There’s usually a litter of puppies there training to become full-fledged sled dogs.)

 Denali National Park Visitors Center: If you come in by train, the visitors center will be one of the first buildings you see.
 It’s the main information center in the park, with exhibits on the park’s history and the animals you might see in the boreal forest outside its doors.
 There are also various ranger-led activities and hikes that launch from there.

-Eielson Visitor Center: Located at Mile 66, you can reach this visitor center by shuttle.
+Eielson Visitor Center: Located at Mile 66, you can reach the Eielson Visitor Center by shuttle.
 On a clear day, the views of Denali are stunning.
 Three maintained trails spider out from the center, though hikers are welcome to go off path.
 Inside the center is also a small art gallery with works depicting the wilderness of Denali.

 Wonder Lake: This is where Ansel Adams’ famous photograph of the mountain was taken.
 When Denali isn’t shrouded in clouds, its image is mirrored in the water below, making Wonder Lake a favorite spot for photographers.